Surplus school property

 When a school closes, administration of all of its assets, including school and caretaker houses, reverts to the Ministry.

 This also includes core houses managed or owned by the board, as the board dissolves in the event the school closes.
-This process is covered by Section 199 of the Education and Training Act 2020.
+This process is covered by section 199 of the Education and Training Act 2020.

 If a school merges with another, all the board’s assets, debts and liabilities are transferred to the continuing school’s board, except for the previous school’s existing land and buildings.
-This process is covered by Section 206 of the Education and Training Act.
+This process is covered by section 206 of the Education and Training Act.

 With the now vacated site, the Ministry will consider if the land is needed for an education purpose, or if it is surplus to education requirements.
 If the land is declared as surplus, the Ministry will put it into the Crown disposal process.
 The Ministry will decide whether to demolish or otherwise remove all improvements on a closed school site prior to disposal.

-At the time of the merger, the Ministry will consider if the continuing school needs any houses that may have been on the closed school site for the purpose of recruiting and keeping teachers.
-If the continuing school needs the houses, the Ministry will assess if the houses can be subdivided off the closed school site.
 In this instance, the Ministry will pay for the subdivision costs, as well as continuing to manage any houses transferred across to the continuing school.
 Should the continuing school have no need for the houses, they will be put into the Crown disposal process with the rest of the land and improvements from the closed school site.

-Education and Training Act 2020 – NZ Legislation(external link)
+Education and Training Act 2020 – New Zealand Legislation(external link)

 Last reviewed: Has this been useful?
 Give us your feedback